rzonedevops/ad-res-j7/UPDATED_DRAFTS/JACQUI_BETRAYAL_BY_CO_TRUSTEES_ANALYSIS.md

 - August 13: Applicant files founding affidavit (betrayal)
 - 2 DAYS between deception and betrayal

 Y.8 **First Respondent is Victim:** The First Respondent is a victim of the conspiracy, not a perpetrator.
+She was punished **AS A TRUSTEE FULFILLING HER FIDUCIARY DUTY** to beneficiary Daniel.
+This is **criminal abuse of trust** and **conspiracy to obstruct justice**.
 She should be removed as a respondent and potentially join as an applicant against the Applicant and Mr Bantjies.

 Y.9 **Rynette's Active Participation:** Ms Farrar is not a passive employee.
 She actively facilitated the conspiracy by sending the document to Mr Bantjies on August 11, 2025, knowing the First Respondent would be betrayed 2 days later.